clowdr-app/clowdr-app.github.io/content/user-guides/sharing-your-screen.md

 ![A screenshot of the screen sharing experience in a Midspace video chat.](/images/screen-share.png)

-To share your screen while using video chat mode, click the _Share Screen_ button.
+To share your screen while using video chat, click the _Share Screen_ button.
 Your browser will ask you to choose what you want to share.

 Depending on your browser and operating system, you may have the option to share: